AtlasVector/AtlaSoc-ToolBox-V1.3/README.md

 ## Known Limitations

-- Shodan requires API key for IP intelligence
+- **Shodan** requires API key for IP intelligence
 - Some services have rate limits (handled by Cloudflare)
 - Hash lookups work best with SHA-256

+## Future plans
+I'm still fixing bugs and improving the tool.
+I want to add more sources, maybe MISP or internal SIEM feeds.
+I'm also looking at a simple timeline view for an IP to see how reports change over time.
+Automation is the top priority.
+Right now it's manual paste, but hooking it into a Discord bot or a Splunk alert action would make it way more useful during live hunting.

 ## Contributing